 VPC-Connected ECS instances support two public IP address types:

-- NatPublicIp, which is assigned to a VPC-Connected ECS instance, can be released only, and cannot be unbound from the instance.
+- NatPublicIp, which is assigned to a VPC-Connected ECS instance, can be released only, and cannot be disassociated from the instance.

 - Elastic public IP (EIP).
 For more information, see What is an EIP address.